 - Mt Esja (aka Esjan).
 This is a nice place just outside of town, with several hiking possibilities that offer panoramic views of Reykjavik and its surroundings.
 It’s more popular with locals than tourists, so can be busier on the weekends.
 Definitely not a must on your first visit to Reykjavik, but a nice escape from the city if you are staying longer and are looking for budget-friendly places in nature where you can get by public transport.

-You can see the main sights of Reykjavik in just a couple of hours, so half a day to a day is enough for the first visit to Iceland’s capital city.
+You can see the main sights of Reykjavik in just a couple of hours, so half a day to a day is enough for the first visit to Iceland’s capital city (see our recommended 1-day Reykjavik itinerary).
 However, if you also want to experience a few of the most interesting attractions, visit one or two museums, enjoy geothermal pools, restaurants, and nightlife, and also take one or two short excursions nearby, plan 2-3 days in Reykjavik.
 In addition, foresee plenty of time to enjoy all the wonderful natural sights of Iceland, further away from the capital city.

 Reykjavik is a very walkable city and the best way to explore the city center is on foot.
 For some attractions a bit further away, you can take public buses or a hop-on hop-off bus.
 Taxi is not ideal because it’s really expensive, and driving by car is only recommended if you are visiting places that are outside the city center.